MicrosoftDocs/microsoft-salescopilot-docs/articles/introduction.md

 ## Supported languages

-To see the list of supported languages, see [Supported languages](supported-languages.md).
+To see the list of supported languages, see the [Copilot international availability report](https://releaseplans.microsoft.com/availability-reports/?report=copilotproductreport).

 ### See also